-- Navigate to Settings > Integrations & API Keys.
+- Navigate to Settings > Integrations > Manage.

 - Next to Jira, click View.

-- Use the pop-out menu to disable the integration or change the issue or project type.
+- Use the pop-out menu to disable the integration or change the project or issue type.

-- The project I want doesn't appear as an option when configuring the add-on (step 7 above)
+- The project I want doesn't appear as an option when configuring the integration (step 4 above)

 Often, this is a permissions issue.
-The FullStory add-on must have "create issues" permissions on any project that you want to use.
-Typically, this permission is granted by default when you first install the add-on, but depending on your Jira configuration this may not be the case.
+The FullStory integration must have "create issues" permissions on any project that you want to use.
 To view or edit project-level permissions, go to [cog in the upper right] → Projects tab → [click on a project] → Permissions and then scroll down to "create issues".